nyc-crh/site/content/topics/who-governs-schools/_index.md

 In the 1960s, parents and community leaders in a few NYC neighborhoods pushed hard to get more power in their own hands, allowing them to make more decisions about schools serving their children.[^2] That effort helped prompt a new wave of decentralized governance that was in place until 2002, when the current system of mayoral control began.
 Today, the mayor has a great deal of power over the city’s school system, as he selects the chancellor and controls the majority of seats on the city’s Panel on Education Policy.

 This collection explores how, over different periods of time, people have advocated for changes in how New York City governs its schools.
 It focuses especially on people who argued for change in the system, to understand their arguments and their hopes for new systems of governance.
-Discussions of school governance were always related to the context of the system at the time: who the students were, where they lived and where they went to school, how fairly, or unfairly, the school system served students in different communities.
+Discussions of school governance were always related to the context of the system at the time: who the students were, where they lived and where they went to school, and how fairly, or unfairly, the school system served students in different communities.
 School governance debates connected to many civil rights and educational justice struggles, and often reflected racist and xenophobic ideas as well as efforts to challenge them.
 In both the past and the present, white politicians and education reformers have turned to racist ideas in their arguments about how schools should be governed.
 Meanwhile Black, Latinx, Indigenous peoples, and immigrant communities of various racial backgrounds have combated these ideas and provided their own alternate visions.

 [^1]:  Diane Ravitch, *The Great School Wars: A History of the New York Public Schools* (Baltimore: Johns Hopkins University Press, 1974).